Zona Gale Theatre

 Cratchit and Scrooge in the office.

-Scrooge and young Scrooge listen to Fan, while the ghosts of Christmas Past (played by twins Leah and Emma Harvey) look on.
+Scrooge and young Scrooge listen to Fan, while the ghosts of Christmas Past (played by twins Leah and Emma Harvey in 2007) look on.

 Scrooge and the Ghost of Christmas Present.
 Mostly here as a thank you to my costume designer - aren't these simply lovely?